apigee-labs/rapier/README.md

 query_paths | `string` or `array` of [Query Path](#query_path) | If the value is a string, it is interpreted as a space-deliminated list of `query paths`. well_known_URLs | `string` or `array` of URLs | Well-known URLs at which a resource of this entity type can be found.
 If the value is a string, it is interpreted as a space-deliminated list of URLs.
 If the value is an array, each item is interpreted as a single URL.
 URLs must be path-absolute - i.e. they must begin with a single '/'. properties | [Properties](#properties) | The properties of the entity.
-This is the standard JSON Schema `properties` property, with some Rapier extensions. readOnly | `string` | Indicates that resources of this Entity type can be read (GET, HEAD and OPTIONS methods are supported), but not written (PATCH, PUT and DELETE are not allowed).
-Exceptionally, this property name is in camelCase rather than snake_case to align with the JSON Schema property of the same name.
+This is the standard JSON Schema `properties` property, with some Rapier extensions. readOnly | `boolean` | Indicates that resources of this Entity type can be read (GET, HEAD and OPTIONS methods are supported), but not written (PATCH, PUT and DELETE are not allowed).
+Exceptionally, this property name is in camelCase rather than snake_case to align with the JSON Schema property of the same name. abstract | `boolean` | indicates that the entity (or non-resource-entity) will never actually be seen in the API.
+The definition may used in the definition of other entities

 #### <a name="properties"></a>Properties